 The Almost-Right Word Is a Liar

-The right word does something different.
-It lands.
-It makes you pause — not because it's confusing, but because it's exact.
-The reader's brain lights up, not from effort but from recognition.
+The right word works differently.
+It lands with a precision that makes you pause — not because it's confusing, but because it's exact, because it names the thing you couldn't quite name yourself.
 Yes.
 That's it.
 That's the thing I couldn't name.

 What Editing Actually Feels Like